OmsInSerial/Eurorack/FM Einheit/Readme.md

 3. Test

-One thing I always do, is to check if there a short with the power circuit.
+One thing I always do, is to check if there is a short with the power circuit.
 Get a multimeter, turn the dial to Continuity Test mode, place one lead to the negative pins and the other one to the positives as shown below.
 You shouldn't ear any BIP, if you do, it means you've a short somewhere on the board ...

 <img src="pics/DIY_Short_test.jpeg" width="600">